techblitzdev/TechBlitz/README.md

 <h3 align="center">TechBlitz</h3>

-<p align="center">TechBlitz is an open-source, mobile-friendly software education platform to empower developers to stay on top of their tech.</p>
+<p align="center">TechBlitz is an open-source, mobile-friendly software education platform to empower developers to stay on top of tech.</p>

 ## Overview